The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: INLA for Latent Gaussian Models (LGMs)

 The marginal posterior distributions in (\ref{eq:marginals1}) and (\ref{eq:marginals2}) are computed using the Laplace approximation presented in subsection \ref{subsec:laplace}.
 In \cite{rue2009inla} it is shown that the nested approach yields a very accurate approximation if applied to LGMs.

 All this methodology can be used through \proglang{R} with the \inla{} package.
-For more details about \inla{} we refer the reader to \cite{blangiardo2015,zuur2017beginner,faraway2018,krainski2018}, where practical examples and code guidelines are provided.
+For more details about \inla{} we refer the reader to {\azul \cite{blangiardo2015,zuur2017beginner,faraway2018,krainski2018,moraga2019,gomez-rubio2020}}, where practical examples and code guidelines are provided.

-However, and despite the advantages of \inla{} implementation, there are some limitations.
-In our particular context, \pkg{R-INLA} is not able to work with multivariate response variables.
-In what follows, we propose an expansion of the INLA method for any multivariate response variable, with a focus on the particular case of the Dirichlet regression.
+However, and despite the advantages of \inla{} implementation, there are some limitations {when we deal with multivariate responses.
+The Multinomial case is solved, as the Multinomial likelihood can be approximated using the Poisson trick.
+It consists of transforming the Multinomial likelihood into a Poisson likelihood with additional parameters \citep{baker1994}.
+However, there is no method available when we deal with compositional data}.
+In what follows, we propose an expansion of the INLA method {for a Dirichlet response variable.}